pradeep3sep/interviewquestion/README System Design.md

 2. **`includeSubDomains`**: This tells the browser to apply HSTS to all subdomains as well.
    - Example: If set, both `www.example.com` and `sub.example.com` must use HTTPS.

 3. **`preload`**: This tells the browser to include your website in the browser's HSTS preload list, which means your site will always default to    HTTPS even on the first visit (useful for new users who haven't visited before).
    - To add your site to the preload list, you can submit it to the [HSTS Preload List](https://hstspreload.org/).

 **Example:**
 ```http
 Strict-Transport-Security: max-age=31536000; includeSubDomains; preload
 ```

-**Easy Explanation:**
-HSTS is like telling the browser, **“Only visit my site using a secure connection (HTTPS), and remember this rule for a year.”** This makes sure users aren’t accidentally exposed to unencrypted traffic.

 **Why is HSTS important?**